corriol/dwes/UD13. Tutorial/05-doctrine.md

  created: src/Entity/Movie.php
  created: src/Repository/MovieRepository.php

  Entity generated!
-Now let\'s add some fields!
+Now let's add some fields!
  You can always add more fields later manually or by re-running this command.

  New property name (press <return> to stop adding fields):